An American Tail: The Treasure of Manhattan Island: Voice cast

-The Treasure of Manhattan Island is the final film Bilstad contributed to as it would be released posthumously in the United States.

 Production

 Following a six year hiatus for the An American Tail series, Universal kicked off a $15 million marketing campaign to reignite interest in the franchise with re-releases of the first two films leading up to the release of An American Tail III with the fourth installment scheduled for the following June.
 The mandate for the series as dictated by then President of Universal Worldwide Home Entertainment, Louis Feola, was "...to create the same value and success for An American Tail as the studio did with the Land Before Time".
+However, there were various distribution challenges, including problems with animation quality and storyline development, that prevented this film from being released on time as it was delayed further until the 21st century.

 Animation

-Japanese studio TMS-Kyokuichi Corporation was the overseas animation studio for the film.
+Japanese studio TMS-Kyokuichi Corporation was the overseas animation studio for the film, one of the overseas companies that worked on Steven Spielberg's previous works Tiny Toons Adventures and Animaniacs for Warner Bros., despite that Spielberg wasn’t involved in the project nor was it worked on at Amblin Entertainment.

 Casting

 New voices were handed out for Fievel and Tanya during production while some of the original characters retaining their original voices from the first film.
 Phillip Glasser was unable to recast as Fievel for this film due to voice changing by age, as Glasser was 19 at the time.
 Universal hired then-child actor Thomas Dekker as Fievel.
 Then-15-year-old Lacey Chabert was chosen as the voice for Tanya.
 The previous actress, Cathy Cavadini, could not participate in the role at the time due to being under the contract for Cartoon Network while casting for Blossom in The Powerpuff Girls.
 Pat Musick returned to reprise her role as Tony, as the character returns since An American Tail in 1986.
+Several other voices from the original film didn’t return, causing their characters to be dropped from the project.

-Universal hired actors from the previous works to voice the characters that were made exclusively for this movie.
+Universal hired actors from the previous works to voice the characters for this film.
 René Auberjonois (Odo in Star Trek: Deep Space Nine), David Carradine (Kwai Chang Caine in Kung Fu), Ron Perlman (Vincent in Beauty and the Beast), and John Kassir (the Crypt-Keeper from the Tales from the Crypt franchise) are cast as Dr. Dithering, Chief Wulisso, Mr. Grasping, and Scuttlebutt, respectively.

 Elaine Bilstad, a Native American actress, was chosen to voice for Cholena.
 Bilstad was previously given limited roles as one-time characters in Walker, Texas Ranger, Baywatch Nights, and as Catherine in the TV movie The Broken Chain.
 She even played White Snow, the indigenous version of Snow White in Happily Ever After: Fairy Tales for Every Child.
-This was Bilstad’s final role before she died of a heart problem on January 30, 1999, releasing the film posthumously in the United States.
-Her character became absent in the next film.
+This was Bilstad's final film role.